 The PHA will also determine which units will be included in the PBV contract.
 In some cases, the number of actively billing Rent Supp or RAP units has reduced over time, so the number of units on the contract exceeds the number of actively billing units.
 The original contract specified the number of units to receive Rent Supp or RAP assistance, but did not specify which units were covered by the contract.
 This can create confusion in determining which families may receive assistance.
 For example, a 100-unit project may have a Rent Supp contract that covers 50 units, but may have only 30 actively billing units.
-The 30 families that reside in the actively billing units will receive TPV assistance (provided they are income-eligible), and an additional 20 households at the project would be eligible for TPV assistance (provided there are 20 income- eligible families).
-Once the Owner’s submission is accepted by HUD and a PHA is selected to administer the PBV HAP contract, the PHA must determine which 20 families of the 70 families residing in units not actively billing under the Rent Supp contract will receive voucher assistance.
+The 30 families that reside in the actively billing units will receive PBV assistance (provided they are income-eligible), and an additional 20 households at the project would be eligible for PBV assistance (provided there are 20 income- eligible families).
+Once the Owner’s submission is accepted by HUD and a PHA is selected to administer the PBV HAP Contract, the PHA must determine which 20 families of the 70 families residing in units not actively billing under the Rent Supp contract will receive voucher assistance.
 To determine which households will receive assistance, the PHA will perform income verification on all households that do not reside in the actively billing Rent Supp or RAP units, and will then hold a lottery among the income-eligible residents to select the families who will receive the vouchers.
 Subsequent to conversion, the PHA administering the contract shall enter data into the Form HUD-50058, in accordance with PIH Notice 2011-065 and Appendix

 For PBV conversions with environmental reviews conducted under 24 CFR Part 58, the Transaction Manager will ensure that either Form 7015.16 or a letter with the Responsible Entity’s finding of exempt activity has been submitted with the application for prospective conversion.
 If the PBV conversion is FHA-financed or HUD has determined to conduct the environmental review under 24 CFR Part 50, the Transaction Manager will conduct the environmental review utilizing the environmental reports and analyses submitted as part of the application for prospective conversion and ensure the environmental review meets the standards of Part 50.

-Subsequent to the amendment of the PHA’s ACC, confirmation of the environmental review being completed, and confirmation that the Rent Supp or RAP contract has been terminated or has expired, the PHA and owner will enter into a PBV HAP contract for projects that qualify as existing housing under the PBV program.
-However, prior to the execution of the HAP contract, the units proposed for conversion must meet HQS, all income certifications must have been made, and the triggering event must have occurred.
+Subsequent to the amendment of the PHA’s ACC, confirmation of the environmental review being completed, and confirmation that the Rent Supp or RAP contract has been terminated or has expired, the PHA and owner will enter into a PBV HAP Contract for projects that qualify as existing housing under the PBV program.
+However, prior to the execution of the HAP Contract, the units proposed for conversion must meet HQS, all income certifications must have been made, and the triggering event must have occurred.
 If the units do not meet HQS, the project will not be able to execute HAP until the units substantially comply with HQS.

 PBRA: HUD Review of PBRA Request and Execution of Contract